kolkhis/tech-notes/linux/user_management.md

 ## Best Practices for User and Group Management
 * Always create individual user accounts for each person who needs access.
   Avoid using shared accounts.
-* Use strong password policies, and enforce regular password changes with tools like `chage`.
+* Use strong password policies.
+Enforce regular password changes with tools like `chage`.
+    * `chage` changes the number of days between password changes and the date of the last password change.
+    * `chage -d 0` disables password aging.
+It resets the age of the password to `0` days.
+    * `chage -I -1` sets the number of days until the user must change their password to `1` day.
+    * `chage -M 90` sets the number of days after a password has expired until the account is disabled.